 Table 8 presents the distribution of estimated CO deaths categorized by gender.
-For 2017-2019, the average percentage of male CO victims was also 76 percent, and the average percentage of female victims was 24 percent.
-By contrast, about 49 percent of the U.S. population is male, and 51 percent of the U.S. population is female.
-The gender-related differences in CO Poisoning deaths were confirmed to be statistically significant (p-value < 0.0001).
+For 2018-2020, the average percentage of male CO victims was about 76 percent, and the average percentage of female victims was about 23 percent.
+By contrast, about 49 percent of the U.S. population is male, and 51 percent of the U.S. population is female.12 The gender-related differences in CO Poisoning deaths were confirmed to be statistically significant (p-value < 0.0001).